2024

 Link YouTube Viaggio Senza Dove (Official Audio): https://youtu.be/4y4IAMFHQMU?si=psC4Wlz11-MsqFDY

-1. Passo A Due: It is a tribute by Tony Carnevale to Stefania Graziani, a piece for two pianos that aims to tell the particular story that binds the two composers: a first phase in which he stimulates her creative process, a second phase in which she takes the initiative and he follows her by supporting her.
-Then we arrive at the ‘doing together’: the parts of the two pianos intertwine and there are no longer ‘roles’, a relationship that is necessary for them to be able to separate, at the moment when she can continue her artistic journey alone.
+It is a tribute by Tony Carnevale to Stefania Graziani, a piece for two pianos that seeks to tell the particular story linking the two composers: a first phase in which he stimulates her creative process, followed by a second phase in which she takes the initiative and he follows, supporting her.
+This leads to a moment of “working together,” where the two piano parts intertwine and there are no longer distinct “roles”—a necessary relationship that eventually allows for separation, the moment when she can continue her artistic path on her own.

 Credits: